MichaelMoravetz/MichaelMoravetz.github.io/_posts/2019-05-23-custom_style_sheets_in_matplotlib.markdown

 ```

-## Create File and Directory For Storing Your Style Sheet
+## Create a Directory For Storing Your Style Sheet

 Once a style sheet has been defined, it needs to be properly stored so it can be accessed from within a jupyter notebook or python file.
 This blog will focus on the first option, but there are alternative approaches.
 The first is store the style_sheet.py file in the approprate directory in matplotlib.
 A second option is to use a url.
 You can then call the style by using either the file path or the url.
 However, a more ideal way of dealing with this is to give your style a name like the provided styles provided with matplotlib.
 Here are the steps for storing a style sheet in the appropriate directory and giving it a name so it can be easily called when needed.